NVlabs/Differentiable-Global-Router/CUGR-comment.md

 # How CUGR2.0 works

 ## Data structure
-+ Each pin has a series of `AccessPoints` based on its size and location; Then, the best access point `selectedAccessPoints` is selected based on its layer and neighboring points.
++ Each pin has a series of `AccessPoints` based on its size and location; Then, the best access point `selectedAccessPoints` is selected based on the accessibity (capacity >= 1 for connected edges, q: why not capacity - demand >= 1) and distacne to the net center.
 When multiple pin is in the same 2-D gcell, the access point's layer Intervel will be updated.

+`selectedAccessPoints.key` = selected pin location x* ymax + y
+`selectedAccessPoints.value`.first = Point object
+`selectedAccessPoints.value`.second = layer Intervel

 ## How to calculate costs?

 ### Pattern Routing